claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 #### Configurations

-- **ABAC**: Is an authorization process that defines permissions based on tags that are attached to users aqnd AWS resources.
-Use tag and aliases.
 - **Access Policy:** Allows you to grant other principals permission to the SQS Queue.
 - **Message Metadata:** allows you to attach metadata to messages
-- **Message Visibility Timeout:** is a period of time message will be invisible after they are read/consumed by an application to avoid being read and processed by other applications.
-Default is 30 second
+- **Message Visibility Timeout:** is a period of time message will be invisible after they are read/consumed by an application to avoid being read and processed by other applications. **Default is 30 second**
 - **Delay Queues:** let you postpone the delivery of new messages to consumers for a number of second when your app needs more time.
 Message remain invisible to consumers for the duration of the delay period.
 - **Message Timers:** let you specify an initial invisibility period for an individual message when sending to the queue
 - **Temporary Queues:** Let you specify an initial invisibility period for an individual message when sending to the queue.
 Don't support timers on individual message
+- **ABAC**: Is an authorization process that defines permissions based on tags that are attached to users aqnd AWS resources.
+Use tag and aliases.
 - **Short vs Long Polling:** Polling is the method by which we retrive messages from the queues

 |                 | **Short Polling (default)**                                                    | **Long Polling**                                                        |